9 Examples of Bad Landing Pages (And How to Fix Them)

 At one event, I did a live presentation on good landing pages versus bad landing pages.

-The bad landing page I shared had graffiti in the background, the text was unreadable and the page itself looked like it was designed in 1992.
+The example of bad landing page I shared had graffiti in the background, the text was unreadable and the page itself looked like it was designed in 1992.

 But that’s not the type of landing page I’m talking about when I say “horrible” here.